Underground City, Montreal: Overview

 In 2004, the downtown network of the underground city was re-branded and given the name RÉSO, which is a homophone of the French word réseau, or network.
 The "O" at the end of the word is stylized as the logo of the Montreal Metro.
 Schematic maps bearing the RÉSO logo are found throughout the network.
 The largest and best-known segment is located in the centre of downtown, delimited by the Peel and Place-des-Arts Metro stations on the Green Line and the Lucien-L'Allier and Place-d'Armes stations on the Orange Line.

 The underground city is promoted as an important tourist attraction by most Montreal travel guidebooks.
 For most Montrealers, however, it tends to be considered more as a large mall complex linking Metro stations—they may not even know they are in it.
 Many Canadian cities have some kind of tunnel or skywalk system downtown to help people avoid the weather.
 Most parts of the Montreal underground city are open while the Metro is in operation (5:30 AM to 1:00 AM), though some are closed outside of business hours.
 Maps of the underground city and the Metro can be obtained free of charge from all Metro stations, and the network of buildings is indicated on most maps of the downtown core.

 Nearly 500,000 people use it per day.
-It is also the largest underground complex in the world.
+It is also the largest underground pedestrian network in the world.
 It stretches for 32 kilometers (20 miles) and covers 4 million square meters (one and a half square miles).
 According to official statistics, its corridors link up with 10 metro stations, 2 bus terminals, 1,200 offices, about 2,000 stores including 2 major department stores, approximately 1,600 housing units, 200 restaurants, 40 banks, movie theatres providing 40 screens and other entertainment venues, 7 major hotels, 4 universities, Place des Arts, a cathedral, the Bell Centre (home of the Montreal Canadiens), and 3 exhibition halls: the Place Bonaventure, the Convention Centre (Palais des Congrès de Montréal) and the Olympic Centre.